hifly81/quarkus-voting/readme.md

 #### Install AMQ Streams on OpenShift 4.x

-In the OpenShift 4 web console, click Operators > OperatorHub.<br>
+a) In the OpenShift 4 web console, click Operators > OperatorHub.<br>
-Search or browse for the AMQ Streams Operator, in the Streaming & Messaging category. <br>
+b) Search or browse for the AMQ Streams Operator, in the Streaming & Messaging category. <br>
-Click the AMQ Streams tile and then, in the sidebar on the right, click Install.<br>
+c) Click the AMQ Streams tile and then, in the sidebar on the right, click Install.<br>
-On the Create Operator Subscription screen, choose from the following installation and update options:<br>
+d) On the Create Operator Subscription screen, choose from the following installation and update options:<br>
    Installation Mode: Choose to install the AMQ Streams Operator to a specific (project) namespace <br>
-Click Subscribe; the AMQ Streams Operator is installed to your OpenShift cluster.<br>
+e) Click Subscribe; the AMQ Streams Operator is installed to your OpenShift cluster.<br>

 Verify that the amq-streams-cluster-operator is Running:<br>